 Ah, financial freedom.
 Who doesn’t like the sound of that?
 But start thinking about what that takes, and you might be tempted to bury your head under the covers and hit snooze (again).
 But it doesn’t have to be that way.

-Financial freedom is simply the ability to make your own decisions about where your money goes – although the details of each individual’s definition are different, one thing’s for certain: everyone is striving for it.
-And knowing how to save money is the way to achieve it.
+Although the details of each individual’s finances are different, one thing’s for certain: nearly everyone is striving for financial freedom.
+And knowing how to save money is one way to achieve it.
 Truth: it’s going to take more than just skipping your pricey morning joe — but it’s far from an impossible task.
-Here’s how to get started.
+Here’s how to get started saving money.

 Know where you stand.

 To figure out how much you can save, you’ve got to take a good look at your income and expenses.
 If you don’t have one already, now is the time to come up with a budget.
 Don’t worry — creating one doesn’t have to be complex.
 For a quick-and-easy starting point, try the 50/30/20 plan.

 How detailed you get with your budget is entirely up to you.
 But no matter what budgeting method you follow, the point is to know what’s coming in, what’s going out, and what’s left over.

 Define your money goals.

 If you’re like most people, you have a lot of things you want to save for.
 It’s easier to achieve your savings goals if you divide them into short-, mid-, and long-term money goals and find ways to visualize them.